ppete/rose-docs/good_api_design.md

 * avoid values that demand exceptional processing: return zero-length array or empty collection, not `null`

 **Exceptions**
+* ROSE rule of thumb: an error in a library should fail hard (ROSE_ASSERT(false)); Only when the function is specifically written for a client (i.e., GUI) exceptions can be considered.
 * don't force client to use exceptions for control flow
 * don't fail silently
 * favor unchecked exceptions